-Both marital status and gender can affect your car insurance premiums in San Diego.
+Marital status can affect the cost of keeping your car insured in San Diego.
+An insurance company will often see a married driver as being more financially stable and therefore less of a liability.
 Being married can save you roughly 4% per year compared to being single.
 Rates for those who are widowed are somewhat cheaper than rates for those who are single.
-Typically, females have premiums that are more pricey than those for males, but not by much.

-SAN DIEGO CAR INSURANCE PREMIUMS BY GENDER AND MARITAL STATUS
+SAN DIEGO CAR INSURANCE PREMIUMS BY MARITAL STATUS

 San Diego Car Insurance by Accident or Violation History

-Past accidents and violations can cost you in terms of car insurance premiums.
+Past accidents and violations can often mean high premiums.
 Normally, a DUI or reckless driving infraction in San Diego will cost you 181% more in car insurance premiums versus the city average ($1,739).
 The value of the damage caused by an accident plays a part in how much insurance rates will climb.
 When comparing rates for drivers with at-fault accidents in San Diego, those with damages exceeding $2,000 pay $1,067 more than those with damages less than $1,000.

 AVERAGE SAN DIEGO INSURANCE RATES AFTER A VIOLATION OR ACCIDENT